The Big Show 2015

 Royce Ann Sline

-Your generosity provides funding for Lawndale's many free programs and directly supports artists all year.
-Your financial support also helps to cover Big Show expenses such as the production and printing of the catalogue, the juror's honorarium and cash awards for the artists.
+Your generosity provides funding for Lawndale’s many free programs and directly supports artists all year.
+Your financial support also helps to cover Big Show expenses such as the production and printing of the catalog, the juror’s honorarium and cash awards for the artists.

 Many thanks to our Big Show 2015 sponsors!